lue-bird/elm-bytes-ports-benchmark/README.md

 The goal of this benchmark is to compare the different available workarounds.

-## Result
+## TL;DR:

-TL;DR: For transferring small amounts (< 5kb) of data at a time, a JSON compatible encoding such as Array (of numbers) or Base64 is fine.
-The difference between the two is negligible.
+For transferring small to medium-sized amounts (< 3Mb) of data at a time, a JSON compatible encoding like [the ascii one](#ascii-1-char--1-byte) is fine.
-For big amounts of data, use a HTTP prototype hack (more details below).
+For big amounts of data, use [the HTTP prototype hack](#http-taskport).
 The overhead of the HTTP method is remarkably low, so there is no benefit of implementing multiple methods and deciding which method to use depending on size.

 ### JavaScript -> Elm